The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 Sometimes, despite aggressive allergy treatment, nasal congestion persists.
 It’s possible that the culprit is sinusitis.

-Sinusitis is characterized by inflammation of the nasal passages and sinuses.
+Sinusitis, not to be confused with rhinitis, is characterized by inflammation of the nasal passages and sinuses.
 Swelling can cause sinus drainage passages to become blocked and mucus to accumulate.
 This can lead to symptoms of facial pressure, nasal congestion, and drainage of thick, discolored mucus.

 Allergies are one several sources of inflammation in the sinuses.
 When you have allergies, your immune system tries to fight off harmless substances known as allergens (e.g., pollen, dust mites, animal dander, molds).
 In doing so, the immune system causes inflammation that results in swelling of the nasal passages and sinuses as well as increased mucus production.